Read the passage at the bottom of this post: Luke 10:25-37, The Message or Luke 10:25-37, The New Revised Standard Version (NRSV).

 - Verse 28.
 Jesus praises the lawyer, "You're right!
 (Good boy!)"

 This is something only a superior would do: a teacher to a student for example.
 Jesus drives the point home simply by now seeming to take the original question at face value, "What must I do to inherit eternal life," and counselling the lawyer to do what he already knew was the answer!
 (The irony of this would not be lost on the witnessing crowd.)

 Desperately seeking to salvage his reputation, the lawyer then throws Jesus such an easy pitch that Jesus drives it outta the park for a home run.

 - (Jesus gives no details about the man "going down from Jerusalem to Jericho," but for the story to "work," we must assume he was travelling for socially acceptable reasons: a funeral, a wedding, or some other ritual observance.
 Otherwise, his travel was socially deviant and suspicious.
-Malina assumes his travel is suspicious; I assume it is for acceptable - though unstated - reasons.)
+Malina and Rohrbaugh assume his travel is suspicious; I assume it is for acceptable - though unstated - reasons.)

 - In the Torah "map" of people, priests and Levites head the list.
-Samaritans are not even included.
+Samaritans are not even on the list.